 It is likely that your child is struggling with some form of developmental delay.
 This means that early stages of development were missed, or are incomplete.
 As parents, we don’t always know where to turn for help.

 The first step is to make an appointment for a chat.
-You can share your concerns, and we will discuss options for supporting both you and your child.
+You can share your concerns, and we will discuss options for supporting both you and your child. one option may be to address these immaturities in through an individualised program.

 Screening for Developmental Delay